Tyreek Hill Player Prop Bets for the NFL Playoffs | Kansas City vs. Buffalo 1/23/2022

 Matchup vs. Buffalo

-- In his four matchups against the Bills, Hill's 74 receiving yards average is 2.5 more than his over/under for Sunday's game (71.5).
+- Hill is averaging 74 receiving yards per game in four career matchups against the Bills, 2.5 more than his receiving yards prop bet over/under for Sunday's game (71.5).

+- The Bills have conceded 12 passing TDs this season (0.7 per game), ranking them first among NFL defenses.

 Recent Performances

-- Against the Steelers in the AFC Wild Card round, Hill racked up 57 yards on five receptions (five targets) while scoring one touchdown.

-- Hill has also chipped in with 12 grabs for 99 yards and one touchdown over his last three outings.
-He was targeted 18 times and averaged 33.0 receiving yards per game.
+- Hill's 12 receptions (on 18 targets) have netted him 99 yards (33.0 ypg) and one touchdown over his last three games.

 Hill's Kansas City Teammates